Spaceman1701/Spaceman1701.github.io/_posts/2017-03-20-T9-Hacks-Handwriting-Neural-Net-Post-Mortem.md

 ---
 layout: single
 title: T9 Hacks Handwriting Neural Net Post Mortem
+tags: ["Misc", "Hackathon", "Project", "Machine Learning"]
 ---

 I&#39;ve been busy really lately so I haven&#39;t had a lot of time to work on any of my projects or write any posts.
 However, a couple weeks ago I did get a chance to participate in the T9Hacks Hackathon sponsored by Major League Hacks.
 It was a really great experience and I wanted to write a post about the project my team worked on.